 - Do you ever feel lightheaded or dizzy?
 If so, does it occur with activity or change in position?

 The physical examination of the neurological system includes assessment of both the central and peripheral nervous systems.
 A routine neurological exam usually starts by assessing the patient’s mental status followed by evaluation of sensory function and motor function.
 Comprehensive neurological exams may further evaluate cranial nerve function and deep tendon reflexes.
-The nurse must be knowledgeable of what is normal or expected for the patient’s age, development, and condition to analyze the meaning of the data that is being collected.
+The nurse must be knowledgeable of what is normal or expected for the patient’s age, development, and condition to analyze the meaning of the data that are being collected.

 Nurses begin assessing a patient’s overall neurological status by observing their general appearance, posture, ability to walk, and personal hygiene in the first few minutes of nurse-patient interaction.
 For additional information about obtaining an overall impression of a patient’s status while performing an assessment, see the “General Survey” chapter.